StableCoder/cmake-scripts/README.md

     - Unreachable code
 - [MemorySanitizer](https://clang.llvm.org/docs/MemorySanitizer.html) detects uninitialized reads.

-These are used by declaring the `USE_SANITIZER` CMake variable as one of:
+These are used by declaring the `USE_SANITIZER` CMake variable as string containing any of:
 - Address
 - Memory
 - MemoryWithOrigins
 - Undefined
 - Thread
-- Address;Undefined
-- Undefined;Address
 - Leak

+Multiple values are allowed, e.g. `-DUSE_SANITIZER=Address,Leak` but some sanitizers cannot be combined together, e.g.`-DUSE_SANITIZER=Address,Memory` will result in configuration error.
+The delimeter character is not required and `-DUSE_SANITIZER=AddressLeak` would work as well.

 ## Code Coverage [`code-coverage.cmake`](code-coverage.cmake)